 ---|---|

-Blue Ragdoll | The body of the cat is a very light gray and the extremities are a darker shade of gray - various color patterns. |
+Blue Ragdoll | The cat’s body is a very light gray, and the extremities are a darker shade of gray – various color patterns. |

-Seal Ragdoll | The body is creamy white and the extremities are a very dark shade of brown. |
+Seal Ragdoll | The body is creamy white, and the extremities are a very dark brown. |

 Chocolate Ragdoll | A combination of a light-colored body and light brown extremities. |

-Lilac Ragdoll | The body is very light in color and the extremities are gray and cream-colored. |
+Lilac Ragdoll | The body is very light in color, and the extremities are gray and cream-colored. |

-Cream Point Ragdoll | A combination of an ivory colored body and creamy extremities. |
+Cream Point Ragdoll | A combination of an ivory-colored body and creamy extremities. |

-Flame (Red Ragdoll) | The body is very light in color and the extremities are red or orange. |
+Flame (Red Ragdoll) | The body is very light in color, and the extremities are red or orange. |

 Traditional Ragdoll Points